 Getting a secured credit card can be a good first step, but even if you don’t feel ready to apply for your first credit card, there are plenty of other ways to get started on your credit journey.
-In the following guide, we’ll explore some of those ways in detail and answer any other questions you may have about building credit.
+In the following guide, we’ll explore some of those ways in detail and answer many other questions you may have about building credit.

 You’ve got to start somewhere.
 The first step to building credit is knowing where you stand.

 Keep in mind, though, that you may not have credit scores if you just opened your first account.
-You need to have at least one account open for six months (and at least one undisputed account reported by a creditor) before it can be used to calculate a credit score.
+You usually need to have at least one account open for six months (and at least one undisputed account reported by a creditor) before it can be used to calculate a credit score.

 Get a parent or close friend to co-sign a loan